psadmin-io/psadminio-io_weblogic/README.md

 to create an additional profile to encapsulate the classes you want to use from this module.

+## Usage

+Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

+## Reference

+### io_weblogic::java_options
 Hiera Example:
 ```yaml
 io_weblogic::java_options::settings: